Sirkazhi G. Sivachidambaram: Career

-His regular Charity concerts arranged for fund raising for schools and performances in the orphanages, Senior citizen's old age homes, terminal health care centres have been appreciated by all.
-He has been appreciated by organisations like the Lions Club and Rotary Club with appreciatory awards for the charitable services.
-Endowments created by Isaimani foundation at the Thiruvannamalai Ramanashramam, Vadalur Sathyagnana sabha, Annamalai University, Madurai Tamil Isai Sangam towards annadhanam feeding and youth appreciation awards.
+Personal life

+Sivachidambaram is a physician and now works as the Dean/Special Officer at Perambalur Government Medical College, Perambalur, Tamil Nadu, on promotion from his previous designation as a Professor and HOD of Medicine at his alma mater, Madras Medical College, as Director I/C of the Institute of Internal Medicine at MMC.

 Awards

-Sivachidambaram has received many awards including the Kalaimamani from the Tamil Nadu government, Madras Music Academy award for Best Rendering and Tamil Isai Vendar.
+Sivachidambaram received the Kalaimamani from the Tamil Nadu government, Madras Music Academy Award for Best Rendering, and Tamil Isai Vendar.
 In 2008, he received the Padma Shri award from the Government of India.

-He was awarded the title of "Isai Peraringar" from Tamil Isai Sangam in the year 2014.
-The Tamil Nadu Dr.MGR Medical university honoured him with an Honorary doctorate D.Sc Honoris causa in appreciation of his service in the Medical field as an eminent physician and teacher of medicine.
-He was the recipient of the prestigious "Aryabhatta award" from Karnataka.
+The Tamil Nadu Dr. MGR Medical University honoured him with an honorary doctorate, D.Sc.
+Honoris causa, in appreciation of his service in the medical field as an eminent physician and teacher of medicine.
+He was the recipient of the prestigious "Aryabhatta Award" from Karnataka.